pierky/arouteserver/docs/GENERAL.rst

   from a trusted cache, unless the URL of a local, trusted instance of a RPKI validator is provided below in the **ripe_rpki_validator_url** option.

-  OpenBGPD: only the **ripe-rpki-validator-cache** source is currently supported.

   Default: **ripe-rpki-validator-cache**